 There is a simple way to do it for every object, one can easily miss.
 Select every object you want your modifiers applied to and click on “Apply All”.
 This also works with a single object, which has several active modifiers.

 Loop Selection is a common feature which exists in every 3D software.
 And of course, Blender is no exception.
 So, if you are new to Blender you might have wondered how this useful feature works.

 In Edit mode simply hold “Alt” and click on an edge, vertex or face to get a ring or loop selection.
 Add multiple selections by holding the shift key too.

 When combining objects, using the knife tool or any other modelling tool it can happen from time to time that you create two vertices where you only need one of them.
 In that case you want to combine them without much effort.

 You can hit space and type in “Remove Doubles”.
 This will merge vertices near to each other.
 You can define the range between merged vertices by adjusting the “Merge Distance” in the tool bar.

-This was an extract of tools I used regularly during my work on the ships of Caribbean Treasure Hunt.
+This was an extract of tools I used regularly during my work on the ships of Treasure Hunt.
 I hope you liked these Blender tips and find them useful.
 I’d like to hear about your favorite tools in blender, so do not hesitate to share them in the comments.

 With best regards,